konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="transfersall"></a>
 # **TransfersAll**
-> SportTransfersAllResponse TransfersAll (string version, string sport)
+> SportTransfersAllResponse TransfersAll (string version = null, string sport = null)

 All